-Safer Internet Day 2019 will be celebrated globally with the theme: Together for a better internet.
+Safer Internet Day 2020 was celebrated globally with the theme: Together for a better internet.
 All pupils in Y1 - 6 at Brentry Primary School will be taking part in lessons and assemblies with regards to using technology responsibly, respectfully, critically and creatively.

 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.
 Find out more at www.saferinternetday.org.uk.

 A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.

 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 All pupils at Brentry Primary School from Y1 - Y6 receive weekly computing lessons and cover the following subjects: